Visual Modality Prompt for Adapting Vision-Language Object Detectors: Introduction

+Object detection (OD) is a key challenge in computer vision, aiming to localize and classify objects in images~\citep{zou2023object}.
+Recent OD advancements, driven by applications like autonomous driving~\citep{stilgoe2018machine, michaelis2019benchmarking}, surveillance~\citep{ramachandran2021review, dubail2022privacy}, and robotics~\citep{eitel2015multimodal, pierson2017deep, ivorra2018multimodal}, have improved real-world systems significantly.
+Although traditional detectors like YOLO~\citep{yolov8_ultralytics} or DINO~\citep{zhang2022dino} perform well, they are limited to fixed vocabularies, such as the $80$ categories in the COCO~\citep{lin2014microsoft} dataset, and exhibit poor zero-shot performance~\citep{bansal2018zero}.
+These detectors are trained on predefined categories, restricting their adaptability to varying scenarios.
+In contrast, Vision-Language Models (VLMs) combine visual representations and semantic text embeddings, allowing them to dynamically understand pixel-level features in context~\cite{radford2021learning}.
+VLMs enhance accuracy and flexibility by recognizing unseen objects through the integration of language, paving the way for open-vocabulary detection~\citep{zang2022open}, such as Grounding DINO~\citep{liu2023grounding} and YOLO-World~\citep{cheng2024yolo}.

-Generally, open-vocabulary detectors are pre-trained on large-scale RGB datasets, making them capable of zero-shot detection~\cite{zhang2022glipv2, liu2023grounding}.
+Generally, these open-vocabulary detectors are pre-trained on large-scale RGB datasets, making them capable of zero-shot detection~\cite{zhang2022glipv2, liu2023grounding}.
 However, their performance degrades if the domain shift is large, as in a different modality, such as infrared or depth.
 A common approach to mitigate this is by finetuning the VLMs on the downstream modality dataset.
-However, this requires substantial computational resources and the model may overfit to a specific dataset.
-It also makes the VLMs lose their zero-shot capabilities due to catastrophic forgetting~\citep{efficientprompttuning}.
+However, it makes the VLMs lose their zero-shot capabilities due to catastrophic forgetting~\citep{efficientprompttuning}.
 Some techniques have been explored to adapt the VLMs to downstream tasks for image classification.
 These include text-prompt tuning (TPT)~\citep{zhou2022learning, zhou2022conditional} and visual prompt tuning (VPT)~\citep{jia2022visual, bahng2022exploring}.
 Unlike traditional finetuning, prompt tuning involves adding learnable prompts to the model's input, allowing it to remain unchanged, and preserve its zero-shot capability.
 VPT methods for classification learn visual prompt tokens to adapt the classifier of transformer-based models to the downstream tasks.
 Visual prompts are effective when adapting VLMs to a downstream task of the same modality (normally RGB).
-However, these methods are less effective if the downstream data is from another modality with a large modality shift between pre-trained data and downstream data.
+However, these methods are also less effective if the downstream data is from another visual modality with a large modality shift between pre-trained and downstream data, as shown in~\tref{tab:main_yolo_world}.